 Design and controls were our final categories.
 It’s important for a sound machine to have understandable controls, especially if you may be drowsy during a lot of its use.
 Most devices had on-unit controls in the form of buttons or touch sensors.
 We looked at these controls — where they were placed, how they were labeled and how numerous they were — to determine whether they were intuitive or cluttered and hard to understand.
 Design wasn’t a huge category, but we still considered the visual aesthetic and size of each sound machine.
 In general, a sleeker, more modern design caught our eyes, which most of the devices fulfilled.
 The real kicker was size — a big, clunky sound machine that will hardly fit on your nightstand scored fewer points here.

-The $56.14 Honeywell Dreamweaver isn’t strictly a sound machine, but is instead a fan.
+The Honeywell Dreamweaver isn’t strictly a sound machine, but instead it’s a fan.
 Still, we included it because many sound machines feature tracks meant to simulate fans.
 The Dreamweaver is a cylinder with a vent on the side; it’s about the size of a gallon of milk.

 The sound quality is on the higher end, but otherwise, this sound machine is rather simple compared to the Hatch Restore.
-Plus, the Sound+Sleep Mini has more categories and total options, including both colored noise options as well as fan sounds, so the Lectrofan falls short there, too.
+Plus, the Sound+Sleep Mini has more categories and total options, including both colored noise options and fan sounds, so the Lectrofan falls short there too.

-The $31.95 Lectrofan Micro 2 is another fan-themed device but with a twist.
-The cylindrical Micro 2 fits in the palm of your hand, and comes with colored noise, fan sounds and ocean audio, totalling 11 built-in sounds.
+The Lectrofan Micro 2 is another fan-themed device but with a twist.
+The cylindrical Micro 2 fits in the palm of your hand and comes with colored noise, fan sounds and ocean audio, totaling 11 built-in sounds.
 It also has a nifty swiveling speaker on the top that can be turned to point in any direction.
-Then there’s the twist: the Micro 2 doubles as a Bluetooth speaker.
+Then there’s the twist: The Micro 2 doubles as a Bluetooth speaker.
 Thus, it has the potential to play any sound or music you can find.

 That being said, you’d have to track those down on your own and keep your phone on all night for the speaker to function that way.
 Though the sound quality is great and the Micro 2 is the most compact device out of those we tested, it doesn’t functionally compare to our winners.